MichaelKazarian/wds/_posts/2020-12-12-improve-your-foreign-vocabulary-part2.markdown

 ***

 Word Dolphin implements these points.
-Don't learn too much from the start.
-5-6 words per day are well.
-After some practice, you can increase word numbers.

 Add unknown words to Word Dolphin and mark them to learn.